This post may contain affiliate links. See our affiliate disclaimer here.

 Disclaimer: During my last visit to France, the US dollar was stronger than the Euro, making the country more affordable than usual.
 Conversion rates change frequently, so your costs will vary based on your currency at the time of your visit.
 Every dollar amount here is based on the USD charged to my credit card.
 I specifically use a card with no foreign transaction fees—an absolute must before traveling.

 Disclaimer #2: During our road trip around France, we also crossed into Switzerland, Italy, Monaco, Andorra and Spain.
 France borders eight European countries, making hopping over the border in your RV a breeze.
 When I say these were my costs for RVing in France, it also includes buying meals in Monaco, groceries in Italy, and tolls for crossing borders.
 I found it impossible to parse these specific expenses out of our records without making our month-long trip numbers seem inaccurate.
-So this is inclusive of RVing across six countries!
+So this includes RVing across six countries!

 RV Rental

 Our Anywhere Campers rental cost about $5,000 for one month, which breaks down to $165/night.
-This is a little more than other motorhome rental options, however, you get a little more with this particular rental company.
+This is a little more than other motorhome rental options; however, you get a little more with this particular rental company.
 This type of motorhome that sleeps four is perfect for families like ours, but you can find smaller vehicle rentals for couples or solo travelers.

 Cost: $5000